 "With customs including dragon dances, parades and fireworks there are possibilities for arts and crafts and activities that cover every area of the EYFS."

-Meanwhile, many supermarkets will take this opportunity to promote a tempting array of Chinese dishes, which are an important part of the celebration.
+Meanwhile, many supermarkets will take this opportunity to promote a tempting array of Asian dishes, which are an important part of the celebration.

 The end of the festival is celebrated with the Lantern Festival, bringing another chance to ignite the characteristics of effective learning.

 New Year, also know as the Lunar New Year, runs on a cycle of 12 years with each represented by an animal.
 The many traditions that make up the festival offer plentiful opportunities to extend children’s knowledge and understanding of the world.